lacastar/polkadot-championship-2023/polkai/ChatGPTSummary.md

 #Polkai
 ## Project Overview

 CHE (Contextual Help Engine) aims to use a ChatGPT instance to provide information and support for the community about Polkadot and related technologies.
-Compared to search engines using an LLM based contextual agent is a great step up, therefore it can speed up not only understanding the technology, but taking the first steps by providing code examples and can also be useful for developers in a limited way.
+Compared to search engines using an LLM based contextual agent is a great step up.
+It can not only speed up the traditional learning process of a new technology, but can give a helping hand taking the first steps by providing a completely new level of interactivity (calling interfaces, generating code, etc.).

 ## Project Details